-From two months to five months, half marathon training plans designed for everyone from beginning to experienced runners, and for every lifestyle.
+From two months to five months, this half marathon training plan is designed for everyone from beginning to experienced runners, and for every lifestyle.

 8-Week Training Plan